 Scoring: Prospective subgrantees will be required to submit their planned cost to the customer for gigabit symmetrical service for all project areas.
 An application will receive 20 points if the service package for 1 Gbps/1 Gbps is \$100 or less per month, including all taxes, fees, and charges.
 Applicants with more expensive total costs to the customer will receive a percentage of the total points available based on their distance from \$100 a month.
 For every 5% higher than a total cost of \$100 a month, an applicant will lose 1 point.
-For example, If an applicant submits a project area with a total price for gigabit symmetrical service of \$150, the applicant will receive a score of 10 for affordability.
+For example, if an applicant submits a project area with a total price for gigabit symmetrical service of \$150, the applicant will receive a score of 10 for affordability.
+The IBO will allow for adjustments by the subgrantee based on inflation, costs, and the general economy.

-Fair Labor Practices - 5%, or 5 total points
+Fair Labor Practices - 15%, or 15 total points

 Definition: All prospective subgrantees must demonstrate a record of and plans to be in compliance with federal labor and employment laws.
 New entrants without a record of labor and employment law compliance are permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
-Scoring: All applicants will be required to submit a narrative response that describes and proves their record of federal labor and employment law compliance or their forward-looking plans to be compliant.
-The Indiana Broadband Office and its neutral scoring parties will evaluate and score these narrative responses.
+The Indiana Broadband Office will also require all applicants to submit a response about its labor practices and plans for the BEAD project area.